wilfredinni/python-cheatsheet/docs/builtin/dir.md

    Without arguments, return the list of names in the current local scope.
 With an argument, attempt to return a list of valid attributes for that object.
   </base-disclaimer-content>
 </base-disclaimer>

+## Introduction

+The `dir()` function in Python is a powerful built-in function that returns a list of names in the current namespace or the attributes of a given object.
+It's commonly used to introspect and explore objects, modules, and classes, helping you discover the available methods, attributes, and names that you can work with.

 ## Syntax